rcl-ssl/docs/installations/web-servers.md

 ---

 # Installing SSL/TLS Certificates in Web Servers and Hosting Systems
-**V6.0.10**
+**7.1.0**

 In this section, we will discuss a general approach to installing SSL/TLS certificates in web servers or web hosting systems.
-This is applicable if you host your website in a web server in a Windows or Linux Server (Virtual Machine).
+This is applicable if you host your website in a web server in a Windows or Linux Server.
 This may also be applicable if you host your website with a hosting provider or system.

 ## General Approach